 Unconditional belief in others here means ceasing to question and ultimately, to think about them.
 This lecture makes Nao realize how apathetic she has been towards others merely by always believing in their words, even outside of the game, and why she has no friends despite meaning well.
-At the same time, it is a crucial moment in her development, as she does take his advice to heart, and it allows her to get a firmer grasp on Yokoya and Fukunaga's motives in subsequent rounds.
+At the same time, it is a crucial moment in her development, as she does take his advice to heart, and it is what allows her to get a firmer grasp on Yokoya and Fukunaga’s motives in subsequent rounds.

-The relationship between Nao and Akiyama in particular might just be the highlight of the manga due to the way they complement and support each other: Nao, on the one hand, is afraid of being a burden as she relies on Akiyama, but goes through stunning development without realizing just how much she gives to other players, Akiyama included.
-On the other hand, Akiyama outclasses everyone around him with his analyses and superior strategies, yet his plans might not be as successful as they are – or, in the worst case, not unfold at all – without Nao's ability to pull others along; and while she is outrageously honest, he never lets down his guard and does not shy away from withholding information or using lies to get people to move as intended.
-Though he does wish to protect her pure goals and keep her away from harm at all costs, it is evident that he does not think highly of himself, and it is interesting to see his inner conflict with his conscience at the sight of Nao's purity and selflessness.
+The relationship between Nao and Akiyama in particular might just be the highlight of the manga due to the way they complement and support each other: On the one hand, Nao is afraid of being a burden as she relies on Akiyama, but goes through stunning development without realizing just how much she gives to other players, Akiyama included.
+On the other hand, Akiyama outclasses everyone around him with his analyses and superior strategies, yet his plans might not be as successful as they are — or, in the worst case, not unfold at all — without Nao’s ability to pull others along; and while she is outrageously honest, he never lets down his guard and does not shy away from withholding information or using lies to get people to move as intended.
+Though he does wish to protect her pure goals and keep her away from harm at all costs, it is evident that he does not think highly of himself, and it is interesting to see his inner conflict with his conscience at the sight of Nao’s purity and selflessness.

 Nao Kanzaki Regardless how impressive Akiyama is as his strategies win games, the reader is never allowed to forget that Nao is the main character of the series.
-Whereas Akiyama is the brain, Nao is the heart – the driving force behind the team.
-Nao's idealistic views come across as a hindrance at first, and her foolish trust makes her the most unsuitable participant of the game in the beginning, but Shinobu Kaitani manages to show convincingly just how far her compassion can get her and how it takes specifically a person like her to bring about change.
-She shares many traits with characters like Usagi Tsukino from Sailor Moon or Tohru Honda from Fruits Basket: their unshakeable belief in the good in people, the strength of heart, grim determination and unconditional love – they are the kind of characters who provoke strong reactions because they are extremes: Some regard them as a nuisance, while others hold them incredibly dear, but what it comes down to is that all these characters need the time and the chance to grow.
-What makes these characters so impressive is not that they "flaunt" their goodness, but that they are able to hold on to it in utterly hopeless situations.
+Whereas Akiyama is the brain, Nao is the heart — the driving force behind the team.
+Nao’s idealistic views come across as a hindrance at first, and her foolish trust makes her the most unsuitable participant for the game in the beginning, but Shinobu Kaitani manages to show convincingly just how far her compassion can get her and how it takes specifically a person like her to bring about change.
+She shares many traits with characters like Usagi Tsukino from Sailor Moon or Tohru Honda from Fruits Basket: their unshakeable belief in the good in people, the strength of heart, grim determination and unconditional love — they are the kind of characters who provoke strong reactions because they are extremes: Some regard them as a nuisance, while others hold them incredibly dear, but what it comes down to is that all these characters need the time and the chance to grow.
+What makes these characters so impressive is not that they “flaunt” their goodness, but that they are able to hold on to it in utterly hopeless situations.
 Nao is undeniably frustrating and irritating in the beginning due to her helplessness and dependence on others while she makes circumstances worse.
 Rather than allowing her to win by remaining just like that, Shinobu Kaitani makes her fail and realize her errors, and it is through these trials that she learns.

-Contemporary Relevance Liar Game can be more than just a manga, just as Nao is much more than just a character – she is a concept, a challenge.
+Contemporary Relevance Liar Game can be more than just a manga, just as Nao is much more than just a character — she is a concept, a challenge.
 It is an ambitious series that is a good caricature of what we deal with whenever we interact with others.
-Nao represents hope and change, and inspires those around her, readers included, to have the strength to be kind and to forgive.
+Nao represents hope and change, and inspires those around her, readers included, to have the strength to be kind, to trust and to forgive.

 Liar Game was first adapted as a Japanese television drama series followed by two live action films: Liar Game: The Final Stage (2010), which serves as the conclusion of the series, and Liar Game: Reborn (2012), a sequel.
 The two drama seasons originally ran in 2007 and from 2009 to 2010 respectively; together, they span 20 episodes.
 The lead actors are Erika Toda in the role of Nao Kanzaki and Shota Matsuda as Shinichi Akiyama, whereas Mikako Tabe takes the female lead role as an original character in the sequel.
 A Korean television drama adaptation of 12 episodes followed in 2014, though it takes more liberties with the source material; the Liar Game, for example, is written as a reality show.
 It stars Kim So-eun, Lee Sang-yoon and Shin Sung-rok.